What Is a Boiler?

 There are a wide variety of sources accessible.

-A typical fuel source is a coal.
+A typical fuel source is coal.
 Because coal burns more thoroughly than conventional bricks, it is frequently pulverized to a fine powder for industrial boiler applications.

 Electricity may be utilized as a heat source through electrode units or resistance heating coils.
 Electricity is mostly exclusively used for minor household and commercial needs.